-Outputs of the test : One set of results for every wait event type being monitored
+Outputs of the test : One set of results for every wait event type being monitored.

-1. TEST PERIOD - How often should the test be executed 2.
-HOST - The IP address of the Sybase server 3.
-PORT - The port on which the server is listening 4.
-USER - To enable this test to connect to the Sybase server and collect the required metrics, it is enough if you configure the test with the name of a Sybase user who has the "mon_role".
-However, for
+Parameter Description Test Period How often should the test be executed.
+Host Refers to the IP address of the Sybase ASE server.
+Port The port number at which the Sybase server listens to.
+User To enable this test to connect to the Sybase server and collect the required metrics, it

-5. PASSWORD - The password corresponding to the above user 6.
-CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.
-7. DETAILED DIAGNOSIS - To make diagnosis more efficient and accurate, the eG Enterprise suite embeds an optional detailed diagnostic capability.
+Parameter Description is enough if you configure the test with the name of a Sybase user who has the "mon_role".
+However, for best results, it is recommended that you configure all Sybase tests with the credentials of a Sybase user who has the "mon_role", "sa_role", and "sybase_ts_role".
+Password The password corresponding to the above user Confirm Password Confirm the password by retyping it here.
+Detailed Diagnosis To make diagnosis more efficient and accurate, the eG Enterprise suite embeds an optional detailed diagnostic capability.
 With this capability, the eG agents can be configured to run detailed, more elaborate tests as and when specific problems are detected.
 To enable the detailed diagnosis capability of this test for a particular server, choose the On option.
 To disable the capability, click on the Off option.

-The option to selectively enable/disable the detailed diagnosis capability will be available only if the following conditions are fulfilled:

-- The eG manager license should allow the detailed diagnosis capability - Both the normal and abnormal frequencies configured for the detailed diagnosis measures should not be 0.
+The option to selectively enable/disable the detailed diagnosis capability will be available only if the following conditions are fulfilled: • The eG manager license should allow the detailed diagnosis capability • Both the normal and abnormal frequencies configured for the detailed diagnosis measures should not be 0.

-Measurement Description Measurement Unit Interpretation Number of waits: The number of events of this wait event type during the last measurement period.
+Measurement Description Measurement Unit Interpretation Number of waits The number of events of this wait event type during the last measurement period.
 Number Use the detailed diagnosis of this measure to view the complete details of the wait events and to figure out who and which process initiated the event.
-Avg wait time: The average wait time of events of this type.
-MillSeconds If this measure value is high for a particular event type when the value of the Number of waits measure is low, it could indicate that one/more events of that type have been waiting for a long time.
+Avg wait time The average wait time of events of this type.
+Milliseconds If this measure value is high for a particular event type when the value of the Number of waits measure is low, it could indicate that one/more events of that type have been waiting for a long time.
 The DBA might have to ensure that such wait events are minimal.